-I absolutely love coffee and so do most industrialized nations, spanning from my home in Santa Fe New Mexico, to Norway, Italy, Austria, France etc. This makes coffee only second to oil in commodities, and it’s much more tasty.
+I absolutely love coffee and so do people in most industrialized nations, spanning from my home in Santa Fe, New Mexico to Norway, Italy, Austria, France etc. This makes coffee only second to oil in commodities, and it’s much tastier.
 According to the Business Insiders website, the Coffee industry is worth over 100 billion dollars worldwide.
-Allen Frances, Author of Saving Normal, and task force member for writing the DSMIV, even jokingly points to the fact that the storied diagnostic and statistical manual could contain coffee addiction, since millions of people the world over start every day with the coffee ritual, generally never spend a day without coffee, and are irritable with very mild forms of withdrawal symptoms such as headaches when without coffee.
+Allen Frances, Author of Saving Normal, and task force member for writing the DSM-IV, even jokingly points to the fact that the storied diagnostic and statistical manual could contain coffee addiction, since millions of people the world over start every day with the coffee ritual, generally never spend a day without coffee, and are irritable with very mild forms of withdrawal symptoms such as headaches when without coffee.
 However I like to think coffee is a divine gift, passion, and the only “magic bean” out there… Sorry Jack, it’s Joe!

 A few years ago, when I was working as a Mental Health Worker at a psychiatric hospital on an addictions in-patient unit, I would brew up multiple pots of black liquid gold for co-workers and myself.
 When another unit in the hospital desperately wanted coffee, they would announce “code brown, code brown” over the loud speaker, and my arrival would be welcomed by applause as I came to the rescue with the brew-beans.
 I remember a co-worker telling me how I could start a coffee-holics anonymous group due to the fact that I was clearly addicted to the bean, would not come out of the staff room until I had coffee, and would work every shift while downing an entire 60 ounce pot of java, while never missing a day of coffee drinking.
 I would constantly talk about coffee to co-workers, and research coffee at home on my computer.
 I own a burr grinder, along with a high tech coffee maker that does not let a drop of water hit the coffee until exactly 200 degrees (the perfect temperature for water to brew coffee).